influxdata/telegraf/plugins/inputs/elasticsearch/README.md

   cluster_stats_only_from_master = true

   ## Indices to collect; can be one or more indices names or _all
-  ## Use of up to one wildcard (*) is allowed.
-Use the wildcard at the end to retrieve index names that end with a changing value, like a  ## date.
+  ## Use of wildcards is allowed.
+Use a wildcard at the end to retrieve index names that end with a changing value, like a date.
   indices_include = ["_all"]

   ## One of "shards", "cluster", "indices"